alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 prep: "~2 hours"
 servings: 6-ish
 tools:
-- name: Something to weigh down the pickles (we use a 7.5lb barbell)
+- name: Something to weigh down the pickles (we use an 8lb barbell)
 - name: Plastic produce bag or ziplock
 - name: Kitchen scale
 ingredients: